 Thankfully she recommended me another doctor that would take me.

-So I went to this other psychiatrist but she had full schedule so I made and appointment for next month (!)
-Only thing that kept me going for the whole month was the idea of getting better.
+So I went to this other psychiatrist but she had a full schedule so I made an appointment for next month (!)
+The only thing that kept me going for the whole month was the idea of getting better.

 I finally had tiny hope someone would care and help me.